Wissance/WebApiToolkit/README.md

   - `Wissance.WeatherControl.WebApi` uses `EntityFramework`;
   - `Wissance.WeatherControl.WebApi.V2` uses `EdgeDb`
 * support writing `GRPC` services with examples (see `Wissance.WebApiToolkit.TestApp` and `Wissance.WebApiToolkit.Tests`)
+* Manager classes that support file operation over:
+  - web folders (folders from mounted devices or just local folders)
+  - `S3 AWS-compatible` (tested with `Yandex Object Storage` and previously with `Cloudflare R2` and `Amazon S3`)

 Key concepts:
 1. `Controller` is a class that handles `HTTP-requests` to `REST Resource`.